MihaiAnton/CityWay/README.md

 <h3> Innovation Labs Hackathon 2019 </h3>

-- Built an Android application for electric scooter sharing (City- Way).
+- Built an Android application for electric scooter sharing.
    My team was among the best ones which granted us a mentorship program to further develop our product.
 - Used Google Firebase for cloud storage and Android Studio for the application.